Retirement is a touchy subject. Like, genuinely, deeply touchy.

 Are you planning to retire someday?
 Or do you think that retirement is an outdated concept or unattainable?
 I’d love to hear from both sides of the fence on this one!
 (Especially from my incredible early-retirement friends!)

 PS.
-If you want to start investing, you can get your first $10,000 managed fo’ free with Wealthsimple.
+If you want to start investing, you can get a $50 bonus when you invest your first $500 with Wealthsimple.